-- Address emergencies - Make routine visits to assigned schools - Initiate referrals to parents and school personnel - Notify principal and teachers of any medical problems a student might have - Report contagious diseases and child abuse/neglect to principal, director of Guidance and to the Richmond County Health Department.
-Report child abuse (neglect/physical/sexual) to Department of Family and Children Services, and to the Department of Public Safety - Ascertain that adequate supplies are on hand - Conduct hearing and vision screenings as requested to facilitate testing. - Submit copies of monthly report to School Nurse Supervisor
+- Address emergencies - Make routine visits to assigned schools - Initiate referrals to parents and school personnel - Notify principal and teachers of any medical problems a student might have - Report contagious diseases to principal, the nurse supervisor and Coordinator of Health Services and to the Richmond County Health Department. - Report child abuse (neglect/physical/sexual) to the principal, the nurse supervisor, Coordinator of Health Services and to the Department of Family and Children Services, and to the Department of Public Safety. - Ascertain that adequate supplies are on hand - Conduct hearing and vision screenings as requested to facilitate testing. - Submit copies of monthly report to School Nurse Supervisor